-The AI Behind Google Dialogflow - How it Differs from Other Conversational AI
+The AI Behind Google Dialogflow - How it Differs from Other Conversational AIExplore the things that make Dialogflow so popular and objectively better than some of the other conversational AI platforms on the market.

 Artificial intelligence is a broad term that encompasses numerous distinct technologies, albeit all having the same fundamental goal - to let machines do the work for humans.
 This is true for conversational AI as well, a sub-field of AI that teaches computers natural human speech but there’s more to conversational AI than just humans taking the most efficient route.